mmistakes/minimal-mistakes/_posts/2022-09-18-so_youre_a_project_student.md

 When you use a program you are working within a set of constraints someone else devised.
 But when you _write_ a program, you can build and do something new.

-A lot of bioinformatics can be done without programming, and your project might use a single analysis package, or [Galaxy](https://usegalaxy.eu) to build a workflow.
-But a little programming ability can get you a very long way.
+A lot of bioinformatics can be done without programming, and your project may well use a single analysis package, or [Galaxy](https://usegalaxy.eu) to build a workflow.
+But a little programming ability can get you a very long way, even if only automating things like file-renaming, or running the same tool on a number of different inputs.

 #### Shell scripting